iambibhas/iambibhas.github.com/_posts/2014-06-11-postgresql-swag-json-data-type-and-working-with-twitter-data.md

 These are numbers I can work with.

 One of the major reasons to work with PostgreSQL is [PostGIS](http://postgis.net/). *Really* fast geo data parsing and querying is everyone who works with geo data, craves.
-So let's try to find all the tweets in my store which were created withing 5km of my location, e.g. `13.004616, 77.620176` -
+So let's try to find all the tweets which were created within 5km of my location, e.g. `13.004616, 77.620176` -

     explain ANALYZE
     SELECT tmp_table.tid,